BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- To every action there is always opposed an equal reaction. – Isaac Newton
+ Creativity is the greatest rebellion in existence. – Osho